MartinBraquet/squadro/README.md

     * Q value function, a lookup table for each state and action;
     * deep Q network (DQN), a neural network that approximates the Q value function, which is necessary when the state space is huge (i.e., cannot be stored in memory).

-List of available agents:
+#### Agents

+At least 8 agents, each running a different algorithm, have been implemented to play the game:

 * _human_: another local human player (i.e., both playing on the same computer)
 * _random_: a computer that plays randomly among all available moves
 * _ab_relative_advancement_: a computer that lists the possible moves from the current position and evaluates them directly (i.e., it "thinks" only one move ahead), where the evaluation function is the player's advancement
 * _relative_advancement_: a computer that lists the possible moves from the current position and evaluates them directly (i.e., it "thinks" only one move ahead), where the evaluation function is the player's advancement compared to the other player
-* _ab_relative_advancement_: a computer that plays minimax with alpha-beta pruning (depth ~4), where the evaluation function is the player's advancement compared to the other player
+* _ab_relative_advancement_: a computer that plays minimax with alpha-beta pruning, where the evaluation function is the player's advancement compared to the other player
 * _mcts_advancement_: Monte Carlo tree search, where the evaluation function is the player's advancement compared to the other player
 * _mcts_rollout_: Monte Carlo tree search, where the evaluation function is determined by a random playout until the end of the game
 * _mcts_q_learning_: Monte Carlo tree search, where the evaluation function is determined by a lookup table